jingwood/d2dlib/README.md

 g.DrawBitmap(bmpGraphics, this.ClientRectangle);
 ```

-*Note:* When create a Direct2D Device bitmap, do not forget call `BeginRender` and `EndRender` method.
+*Note:* When creating a Direct2D Device bitmap, do not forget call `BeginRender` and `EndRender` method.

 # Using transform